ibpdas/ibpdas/readme.md

 A short selection of the projects that show my current interests.

-### **ValueLine: Data to Impact Model**
+## **ValueLine: Data to Impact Model**
-A model and dashboard that links data foundations, maturity and outcomes in a simple visual way.
-**Why it matters:** strengthens clarity of impact and supports strategic prioritisation.
+A line of sight model for accelerating the path to value.
 **Status:** active.

 ---

-### **ThinkStudio: Data Strategy Accelerator**
+## **ThinkStudio: Data Strategy Accelerator**
-A tool that supports early stage strategy planning through structured prompts and diagnostic thinking.
-**Why it matters:** improves framing, diagnosis and strategic reasoning in early planning stages.
+A workshopping tool for developing context aware data strategies.
 **Status:** alpha.

 ---

 ### **MacroCycle: AI Business Cycle Agent**
-A multiagent experiment from my AI Policy Fellowship at Imperial College London.
-It explores explainability, orchestration and economic sensemaking.
-**Why it matters:** tests how AI can support complex decision making in safe and transparent ways.
+A multiagent experiment for economic sensemaking with API driven stateless data ecosystem.
 **Status:** ongoing.

 ---